wp-plugins/chronosly-events-calendar/README.txt

 Chronosly plugin includes DEFAULT TEMPLATE with FREE and FULL plugin versions.

-Additional templates are available on <a target="_blank" href="http://www.chronosly.com/templates/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2TemplateMKTplace">Templates Marketplace</a>, to match  your project needs better  (colour, style, ticketing, etc)
+Additional templates are available on <a target="_new" href="http://www.chronosly.com/templates/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2TemplateMKTplace">Templates Marketplace</a>, to match  your project needs better  (colour, style, ticketing, etc)

 **Addons: Enhance Chronosly features**

 Chronosly includes FREE major event features that can be completed with extra Addons

-Buy additional addons on <a target="_blank" href="http://www.chronosly.com/addons/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2AddonsMKTplace">Addons Marketplace</a> and allow your users to FILTER & SORT, SUBMIT EVENTS, SOCIAL MEDIA SHARE,…and much more.
+Buy additional addons on <a target="_new" href="http://www.chronosly.com/addons/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2AddonsMKTplace">Addons Marketplace</a> and allow your users to FILTER & SORT, SUBMIT EVENTS, SOCIAL MEDIA SHARE,…and much more.

 = SHORTCODES =
-<a target="_blank" href="http://www.chronosly.com/faq/frontend/shortcodes/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Shortcodes">Chronosly Shortcodes</a> are available for Events, Calendars, Templates and allow Chronosly elements to be easily attached, like event list or multiple event list, applying different templates in each one.
+<a target="_new" href="http://www.chronosly.com/faq/frontend/shortcodes/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Shortcodes">Chronosly Shortcodes</a> are available for Events, Calendars, Templates and allow Chronosly elements to be easily attached, like event list or multiple event list, applying different templates in each one.

 *(Organizers and Places ONLY AVAILABLE WITH ORGANIZERS & PLACES ADDON OR FULL VERSION)*

 = WIDGETS =
-<a target="_blank" href="http://www.chronosly.com/faq/frontend/new-widgets/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Widgets">Chronosly Widgets</a> are very useful to highlight some of your events, calendars or other elements information through sidebar.
+<a target="_new" href="http://www.chronosly.com/faq/frontend/new-widgets/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2Widgets">Chronosly Widgets</a> are very useful to highlight some of your events, calendars or other elements information through sidebar.

 *(Organizers and Places ONLY AVAILABLE WITH ORGANIZERS & PLACES ADDON OR FULL VERSION)*

-Check Live Widgets DEMO for <a target="_blank" href="http://default.chronosly.com/es/widgets-front/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2DefaultDEMOWidgets">Default Template</a>  or <a target="_blank" href="http://grid.chronosly.com/es/widgets-front/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2GridDEMOWidgets">Grid Template</a>.
+Check Live Widgets DEMO for <a target="_new" href="http://default.chronosly.com/es/widgets-front/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2DefaultDEMOWidgets">Default Template</a>  or <a target="_new" href="http://grid.chronosly.com/es/widgets-front/?utm_source=wordpress.com&utm_medium=referral&utm_campaign=WP2GridDEMOWidgets">Grid Template</a>.

 = Native Integrated for WORDPRESS and other plugins Compatibility =